 2) When did you realize you were passionate about science?

 When I was in middle school, my science and math classes were always my favorite.
-When I got into high school, my mom found a newspaper article in the San Antonio Express advertising a program called the Voelcker Biomedical Science Academy.
+When I got into high school, my mom found a newspaper article in the San Antonio Express advertising a program called the Voelcker Biomedical Research Academy.
 At the time, I didn’t know what “Biomedical Science” meant, but I applied anyways and that summer I found myself sitting in the Academic and Administration Building here at The University of Texas Health Science Center at San Antonio.
 I quickly discovered that doctors didn’t just treat patients and that there was an entire foundation formed everyday by researchers studying biomedical science.
 I was fortunate enough to be involved in a program in high school that introduced me to such an immersive science atmosphere.
 Ultimately, it inspired me to pursue this career because I loved the science aspect of medicine, and I don’t know if I would have realized this was my passion without being involved in program like Voelcker.

 3) Please tell me about yourself, why did you pick UT Health San Antonio, and your program.